QuantEcon/python-lecture-sandpit.myst/lectures/RCE_tom_v5.md

 ### Summary

-Following descriptions in section 9.3.3 of RMT5 chapter 9, we briefly recall the set up of an competitive equilibrium of a pure exchange economy with complete markets in one-period Arrow securities.
+Following descriptions in section 9.3.3 of RMT5 chapter 9, we briefly recall the set up of a competitive equilibrium of a pure exchange economy with complete markets in one-period Arrow securities.

 When  endowments $y^i(s)$ are all functions of a common Markov state $s$, the pricing kernel takes the form $Q(s'|s)$.